spc476/a09/README.txt

   The list of supported pseudo operations---if label "Non-standard", it's a non-standard pesudo operation for most 6809 assemblers.

+	.ASSERT expr [, "explanation" ]

+		Assert a condition when using the test backend, otherwise ignored.
+If the expression is true, nothing happens; if the expression is false, the test fails, a dianostic message is printed, and the assembly procedure stops.
+This can appear outside of a unit test.

+	.ENDTST

+		End a unit test; ignored by other backends.

+	.NOTEST

+		All text up to a .ENDTST directive is ignored.
+This is an easy way to disable a test when using the test backend.

+	.TEST ["name"]

+		Define a unit test if using the test backend.
+Any 6809 code is executed at the end of pass 2 of the assembler, and must end with a 'RTS' instruction.
+All .ASSERT directives in the code being executed will be run.
+This, and all following text until a .ENDTST directive, will be ignored by other backends.

+	.TROFF

+		Turn off 6809 program tracing if using the test backend.
+		Ignored by other backends.
+Like the .ASSERT directive, this can appear outside a unit test definition.

+	.TRON

+		Turn on 6809 program tracing if using the test backend.
+		Each 6809 instruction is printed on stdout and includes the contents of the registers at that point in execution, and can appear outside of a unit test definition.
+This is ignored by other backends.

 	ALIGN expr

 		(Non-standard) Align the program counter to a multiple of